Rules

 The first night is usually special:

-- Mafia meets and sees each other, but may or may not make a kill (depending on house rules)
+• Werewolves meet and see each other, but may or may not pick a target (depending on house rules)

 Day Phase